tcbutler320/tbutler.org/_posts/2021-05-13-PHP-TimeClock-0-Day-Disclosure.md

 This brings me to last week.
 While updating my website I remembered we could never actually find contact information from the Timeclock Software vendor.
 I thought it would be fun to brush off the OSINT skills and try to look for them.
 After some digging I was still unable to find the developers, however one thing did keep coming up, "PHP Timeclock".

-After  reading through the <a href="http://timeclock.sourceforge.net" class="highlighted">documentation</a> and the <a href="https://sourceforge.net/projects/timeclock/files/PHP%20Timeclock/" class="highlighed">source code</a>, I began to get a hunch that no SQLi or XSS protections were in place.
+After  reading through the <a href="http://timeclock.sourceforge.net" class="highlighted">documentation</a> and the <a href="https://sourceforge.net/projects/timeclock/files/PHP%20Timeclock/" class="highlighted">source code</a>, I began to get a hunch that no SQLi or XSS protections were in place.
 To make matters worse, it was fairly trivial to do some google dorking and find several live production sites using the application.
-Some quick static analysis of the login function showed that it should be vulnerable to a blind SQL injction.
+Some quick static analysis of the login function showed that it should be vulnerable to a blind SQL injection.
 I immediately started a plan to test the app for vulnerabilities .

 ####  **Developing a Testing Methodology**

 Since the last official release was in 2006, with some community updates until 2013, I knew that getting a test environment for the app was going to be difficult.
-I initiatlly started by provisioning an ubuntu droplet on digital ocean and planned on manually installing a LAMP stack.
-I quickly realized that deprecated dependancies was going to be a problem.
-I couldn't even install the right version of PHP from source becuase the Ubuntu compiler was no longer compatible.
+I initially started by provisioning an ubuntu droplet on digital ocean and planned on manually installing a LAMP stack.
+I quickly realized that deprecated dependencies was going to be a problem.
+I couldn't even install the right version of PHP from source because the Ubuntu compiler was no longer compatible.

 My next idea was to run the application in Docker, however after looking at the official supported docker containers for PHP and MySQL, I realized that they did not have versions old enough.
 PHP Timeclock relies on PHP < 5.50 as it uses the `mysql_pconnect` function deprecated in PHP 5.5.0.
-In addition, several dependancies in MySQL meant that official docker containers were a no go.
+In addition, several dependencies in MySQL meant that official docker containers were a no go.

 <div class="row">